michaelaw320/gubernator/README.md

 ```

 ### Deployment
-NOTE: Gubernator uses etcd or kubernetes to discover peers and establish a cluster.
-If you
+NOTE: Gubernator uses `etcd` or Kubernetes or round-robin DNS to discover peers and
-don't have either, the docker-compose method is the simplest way to try gubernator out.
+establish a cluster.
+If you don't have either, the docker-compose method is the
+simplest way to try gubernator out.

 ##### Docker with existing etcd cluster
 ```bash